 With a life-long passion for film music, Mr. Kaufman often conducts programs featuring live performances of entire scores while the film is shown.
-These include Amadeus, Star Wars: A New Hope, Star Wars: The Empire Strikes Back, Jaws, Jurassic Park, E.T. , Raiders of the Lost Ark, The Wizard of Oz, Casablanca, Bride of Frankenstein, Psycho, Pirates of the Caribbean, Singin' in the Rain, Vertigo, the Chaplin classic City Lights and numerous other silent films.
-In April 2014 at the Virginia Arts Festival, Mr. Kaufman conducted the premiere performance of Stewart Copeland's score for the 1925 silent classic Ben Hur.
+These include Amadeus, Star Wars: A New Hope, Star Wars: The Empire Strikes Back, Jaws, Jurassic Park, E.T. , Raiders of the Lost Ark, The Wizard of Oz, Casablanca, Bride of Frankenstein, Psycho, Fantasia, On the Waterfront, Pirates of the Caribbean 1 & 2, Singin' in the Rain, Vertigo, Silverado, Star Trek (2009), Star Trek Beyond and various silent films.
+In April 2014 at the Virginia Arts Festival, Mr. Kaufman conducted the world premiere performance of Stewart Copeland's score for the 1925 silent classic Ben Hur.
 Following the premiere, he has joined composer/soloist Stewart Copeland in performances of this exciting work with orchestras including the Chicago Symphony, Pacific Symphony and the Luxembourg Philharmonie.

 Mr. Kaufman joined the Music Department of Metro-Goldwyn-Mayer Studios in 1984 as Music Coordinator, and for the next 18 years supervised music for all MGM television and animation projects.
-He received two Emmy® Award nominations, one for the animated series The Pink Panther in the category of Outstanding Music Direction and Composition, and another for Outstanding Original Song co-authored for the series All Dogs Go to Heaven.
-He has conducted for many popular performers including John Denver, Andy Williams, Amy Grant, Mary Martin, Martin Short, Eileen Ivers, Sir James Galway, Diana Krall, Chris Botti, Michael W. Smith, The Pointer Sisters, Arturo Sandoval, The Beach Boys, Peter Paul and Mary, Robert Goulet, David Copperfield, The Righteous Brothers, Martin Short, Jim Brickman and Art Garfunkel.
+He received two Emmy Award nominations, one for the animated series, The Pink Panther in the category of Outstanding Music Direction and Composition, and another for Outstanding Original Song co-authored for the series All Dogs Go to Heaven.
+He conducted scores for films including Guarding Tess and Jungle to Jungle.

 Mr. Kaufman has served as Music Director and Conductor for numerous musicals.
-His first assignment was conductor for the National Tour of Sweet Charity starring Juliet Prowse.
-He conducted the First National Tours of Company and Two Gentlemen of Verona for Joseph Papp and the New York Shakespeare Festival.
-For the Los Angeles and San Francisco Civic Light Operas, he was music director and conductor for musicals including Wonderful Town, Irma La Douce, The Sound of Music (for which he was nominated by the San Francisco Theater Critics for Outstanding Music Direction) and Guys and Dolls.
+His first assignment (at age 23) was as conductor for the National Tour of Sweet Charity starring Juliet Prowse.
+He conducted the First National Tours of Company (for Hal Prince) and Two Gentlemen of Verona (for Joseph Papp and the New York Shakespeare Festival).
+For the Los Angeles and San Francisco Civic Light Operas, he was Music Director and Conductor for musicals including Wonderful Town (starring Nanette Fabray), Irma La Douce, The Sound of Music (for which he was nominated by the San Francisco Theater Critics for Outstanding Music Direction) and Guys and Dolls (starring Milton Berle).

-Born in Los Angeles, Mr. Kaufman began violin studies at age seven, played in the Peter Meremblum California Junior Symphony and was a member of the Young Musicians Foundation Debut Orchestra.
-He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University-Northridge.
-Mr. Kaufman lives in Southern California with his wife Gayle, a former dancer in film, television and on Broadway.
-His daughter Whitney is a graduate from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia! .
+Born in Los Angeles, Richard Kaufman began violin studies at age seven, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
+He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
+Mr. Kaufman lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
+His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia! .